Government of the Cook Islands: Cultural context

-Governance structures

 Central government

 The governance framework is anchored in parliamentary sovereignty, with a unicameral legislature comprising 24 members.
 The Executive Council is the supreme decision-making body of Government and comprises the King's Representative (as Chair) and all Cabinet Ministers which includes the Prime Minister.
 The Prime Minister and Cabinet are responsible for policy implementation, while the legislature provides oversight.